SAP-samples/teched2025-DA260/exercises/ex7/README.md

     Here you can see statistics, and the status of the data replication for all our target source object.

-**This concludes the Exercise 7 where the objective is to replicate data from SAP Datasphere into Google Big Query (GBQ)** **Congratulations, you have now completed all exercises of DA260 Hands-On Session.
-Thank you for your participation and we hope you enjoyed our exercises**
+**This concludes the Exercise 7, where the objective is to replicate data from SAP Datasphere into Google BigQuery (GBQ)**